 - Prior leadership experience or involvement in other campus organizations

-To apply, please complete the form linked on the upper right of this page and deliver to the Department of Finance in 401 Cornell.
+To apply, please download and complete the form below and deliver to the Department of Finance in 401 Cornell.
 Questions?
-Please contact WD Allen, Allen Angel Capital Education Program Faculty Advisor.
+Please contact W.D Allen, Allen Angel Capital Education Program Faculty Advisor.